-- Take the time to read these rules carefully. - Ask the instructor for clarification of these rules if they are not clear. - Feel free to discuss the problems on this assignment with other students in the class, as well as the instructor for the course, However, you should not take notes, pictures or screen shots of anything about the problems on an assignment during any meetings with other people (besides members of your group or the instructor) in which an assignment is discussed.
+- Take the time to read these rules carefully. - Ask the instructor for clarification of these rules if they are not clear. - Feel free to discuss the problems on the assignment with other students in the class, as well as the instructor for the course, However, you should not take notes, pictures or screen shots of anything about the problems on an assignment during any meetings with other people (besides members of your group or the instructor) in which an assignment is discussed.

-If you do not follow this advice, then you should destroy the material that is described, above, and wait several hours before you begin to write a solution for any problem on the assignment.
+If you broke this rule then you must destroy the material that is described, above, and wait several hours before you begin to write a solution for any problem on the assignment.
 Indeed, you should never develop any part of your answer for an assignment problem during, or immediately after this kind of meeting.
-Otherwise there is too big a risk that what you write will not reflect your understanding of the material.